 There is an expectation that a child entering Mount Scopus Memorial College Early Learning Centre (ELC) has achieved the acquisition of independent toileting skills by the time they begin Lower Kindergarten.
 Please see the next tab for further toileting information.
 Support is available from a toileting specialist and support provided in this area.
 For any queries or support in this area, please contact the school nurse on 9900 4677.

-3. All required documentation completed and submitted
+3. All required documentation completed and submitted by Friday 27 November

 The key documentation required include the following: